 Many of the symptoms that make a person suffer during an infection—fever, malaise, headache, rash—result from the activities of the immune system trying to eliminate the infection from the body.

-- Trichinella spiralis, the helminth that causes trichinosis, enters the body encased in cysts residing in undercooked meat.
-Pepsin and hydrochloric acid in our bodies help free the larvae in the cysts to enter the small intestine, where they molt, mature, and ultimately produce more larvae that pass through the intestine and into the bloodstream.
+Trichinella spiralis, the parasitic worm (helminth) that causes trichinosis, enters the body encased in cysts residing in undercooked meat.
+Pepsin and hydrochloric acid in our bodies help free the larvae in the cysts to enter the small intestine, where they molt, mature, and ultimately produce more larvae that pass through the intestinal wall and into the bloodstream.
 At that point they are free to reach various organs.
 Those that reach skeletal muscle cells can survive and form new cysts, thus completing their life cycle.

-- Histoplasma capsulatum, a fungus that transmits histoplasmosis, grows in soil contaminated with bird or bat droppings.
-Spores of the fungus emerge from disturbed soil and, once inhaled into the lungs, germinate and transform into budding yeast cells.
+Histoplasma capsulatum, a fungus that causes histoplasmosis, grows in soil contaminated with bird or bat droppings.
+Spores of the fungus emerge from disturbed soil and once inhaled into the lungs germinate and transform into budding yeast cells.
 In its acute phase, the disease causes coughing and flu-like symptoms.
 Sometimes histoplasmosis affects multiple organ systems and can be fatal unless treated.

-The protozoa that cause malaria, which are members of the genus Plasmodium, have complex life cycles.
-Sporozoites, a cell type that infects new hosts, develop in the salivary glands of Anopheles mosquitos.
-They leave the mosquito during a blood meal, enter the host’s liver, and multiply.
+, which are members of the genus Plasmodium, have complex life cycles.
+Sporozoites, the stage of the parasite that infects new hosts, develop in the salivary glands of Anopheles mosquitos.
+They leave the mosquito during a blood meal from a human, enter the host’s liver, and multiply.
 Cells infected with sporozoites eventually burst, releasing another cell form, merozoites, into the bloodstream.
 These cells infect red blood cells and then rapidly reproduce, destroying the red blood cell hosts and releasing many new merozoites to do further damage.
 Most merozoites continue to reproduce in this way, but some differentiate into sexual forms (gametocytes) that are taken up by the female mosquito, thus completing the protozoan life cycle.